Esoteric Knowledge of SleepFrom The Science of Spirituality

 Nocturnal Out-of-Body Activity

 The monad can leave the physical-etheric body by one of three exits: the solar plexus chakra, the heart chakra or the crown chakra.
 Primitive and civilised people use the solar plexus chakra, developed and humanistic people use the heart chakra, and enlightened people use the crown chakra.
 The solar plexus and heart chakras correspond to the lower (2:1–2:3) and upper (2:4–2:6) emotional plane so are obvious points of exit to the emotional world.
-Exiting through the crown chakra ensures that the consciousness thread is not detached, which not only allows the waking consciousness to remember the monad’s out-of-body activities but to actually experience the events as they occur.
-This is an ability that naturally develops at (or just prior) to enlightenment, but it is possible for fairly well developed individuals to acquire the ability early through the use of specific yogic and meditative disciplines.
+Exiting through the crown chakra ensures that the consciousness thread is not detached, which not only allows the waking consciousness to remember the monad’s out-of-body activities but to actually experience the events as they occur (with training and practise).
+This ability can develop naturally at enlightenment, but it is possible for fairly well developed individuals to acquire the ability early through the use of specific yogic and meditative disciplines.

 Once the emotional body has separated from the physical-etheric body, humanistic and enlightened people can then leave their emotional-bodies behind whilst they explore the mental world in their mental body.
 Enlightened people can also leave their mental bodies behind and explore the causal world in their greater causal bodies.
-Deep sleep is therefore a very important opportunity for humanistic and enlightened people to receive teachings from the planetary hierarchy to help them progress to the fifth kingdom.
+Deep sleep is therefore a very useful and important opportunity for humanistic and enlightened people to receive teachings from their spiritual masters in planetary hierarchy.

 - The slow but natural course of human development.